pagopa/pagopa-api/api-definitions/openapi/description.md

 # Introduction

-This is the documentation of the pagoPA API for Provider Payment Services.
+This is the documentation of the pagoPA API for Payment Service Provider.
 This API enables a PSP  to pay a pagoPA Payment Notice according to _CAD (Codice Amministrazione Digitale)_

 _Reference API PA side is available [here](https://pagopa.github.io/pagopa-api/indexPA.html)_